Ways To Support Your Child During These Anxious Times

 Acknowledge their strengths

 Anxiety in children is reduced if they believe they can cope with difficulties.
 You can help by showing your child that you are confident they can manage.
-Help them to problem-solve where there are solutions to be found.
-It also helps them learn to address worries that you can’t do much about (e.g. by distracting themselves in fun and absorbing activities).
+Please enable them to problem-solve where there are solutions to be found.
+It also helps them learn to address worries that they can't do much about (e.g. by distracting themselves with fun and absorbing activities).

 Show personal compassion

 These times are stressful for everyone, and you need to look after yourself to best look after your children.
-Think about how you might be able to apply the above steps to yourself.
+Think about how you can apply the above steps to yourself.
 But also think about how you can get support from those around you.
 By supporting one another, we are more robust and can get through this together.

 Susan Chan @New Horizons has a arrange of supportive audio downloads to help you through these difficult times: https://www.susanchannewhorizons.com/audio-downloads